wp-plugins/highlight-search-terms/readme.txt

 = So what do I need to do? =

+In most cases, it should just work.
+But you can do two things to ensure backward browser and theme compatibility:

-**1. Define CSS rules**
-There are _no_ configuration options and there is _no_ predefined highlight styling.
+**1. Define CSS rules:** There are _no_ configuration options and there is _no_ predefined highlight styling.
 You are completely free to define any CSS styling rules in your themes **main stylesheet (style.css)** or use any **Custom CSS plugin** like [Custom CSS](http://wordpress.org/extend/plugins/safecss/) to get a result that fits your theme best.
 You can find basic instructions and CSS examples under the [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/) tab.

-**2. Check your theme**
-In most up to date themes (including WP's own Default theme) post and page content is shown inside a div with class `hentry`.
+**2. Check your theme:** In most up to date themes (including WP's own default theme) post and page content is shown inside a div with class `hentry`.
 This means search terms found in post and page content will be highlighted but not similar terms that accidentaly show in the page header, sidebar or footer.
-If your current theme does not use the `hentry` class (yet), this plugin will look for IDs `content`, `main` and finally `wrapper` but if none of those are found, it not work for you out of the box.
+If your current theme does not use the `hentry` class (yet), this plugin will look for IDs `content`, `main` and finally `wrapper` but if none of those are found, it will not work for you out of the box.
 See the last of the [FAQ's](http://wordpress.org/extend/plugins/highlight-search-terms/faq/) for ways to make it work.

 == Installation ==

-To make it work, you will need to take **two steps**!
-(I) A normal installation and activation procedure _and_ (II) adding CSS styling rules to get highlighting for browsers that do not support HTML5 like Internet Explorer 8 or older.
-Without that last step, visitors using older browsers will not see any hilites.
+To make it work, you will need to take up to three steps, depending on your wishes and WordPress theme.
+(I) A normal installation and activation procedure; (II) adding CSS styling rules to get highlighting for older browsers that do not support HTML5 like Internet Explorer 8 and below; _and_ (III) Make sure your theme uses any of the recognized classes or ID's for the post content div so that the script knows where and where not to look for search terms.

 **I.** [Install now](http://coveredwebservices.com/wp-plugin-install/?plugin=highlight-search-terms) _or_ use the slick search and install feature (Plugins > Add New and search for "highlight search terms") in your WP2.7+ admin section _or_ follow these basic steps.